Skip to content

 Looking for Bedford Falls

-Capra's storytelling makes it unavoidably clear that when we solely pursue our own ends, we create miserable, rootless communities defined by greed, cruelty, and indifference; places where living is expensive, and where being good to one another is unaffordable.
+Capra's tale makes it clear that when we solely pursue our own ends, we create miserable, rootless communities defined by greed, cruelty, and indifference; places where living is expensive, and where being good to one another is unaffordable.

 Hear No Evil

-It has to be said Mangold is perhaps the only filmmaker, at least that I'm aware of, who could successfully set a western, neo-noir thriller in the shadow of New York City.
+Mangold is perhaps the only filmmaker who could successfully set a western, neo-noir thriller in the shadow of New York City.

 Posted in Uncategorized